DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 #### NOTE: Launching for the first time may take awhile (2-3 minutes).
 Please do not panic and think it froze.
 Keep in mind that is how you will always start the game from now on.

+1. **First Time Setup:**
-1. After creating your character and loading in for the first time, save your game after the alternate start popup and then fully restart and load that same save to fix the sound issue (and numerous other issues).
+   - After creating your character and loading in for the first time, save your game after the alternate start popup.
+You can trigger the popup by simply opening your inventory or other menu and then closing it.
+   - Fully restart the game and load that same save to fix the sound issue (and numerous other issues).

+2. **Graphics Settings:**
-2. Your graphics preset most probably reset back to _Low_, which explains why your game is ugly.
-Go to settings and change it if you wish.
-My recommended settings are:
+   - Your graphics preset might reset back to _Low_, which can make the game look unattractive.
+   - Go to settings and adjust them to your preference.
+Recommended settings:
-   - Motion Blur Off
+     - **Motion Blur:** Off
-   - Film Grain Off
+     - **Film Grain:** Off
-   - VSync Off
+     - **VSync:** Off
-   - Upscaling Off (unless you really need it)
+     - **Upscaling:** Off (unless you really need it)
-   - Everything else on Ultra (if you can)
+     - **Everything else:** Ultra (if your system can handle it)
-   - Show Damage Numbers OFF under Interface
+     - **Show Damage Numbers:** Off (under Interface)
-   - Dialogue and General Subtitles ON under Accessibility
+     - **Dialogue and General Subtitles:** On (under Accessibility)

+3. **Music Settings:**
-3. Music may be off by default for some reason.
-Highly recommend turning that above "0" so you can hear the amazing soundtrack
+   - Music may be off by default for some reason.
+Highly recommend turning the volume above "0" so you can enjoy the amazing soundtrack.

+4. **Difficulty Settings:**
-3. Make sure your difficulty settings are all on normal.
+   - Ensure all difficulty settings are set to **Normal**.

+5. **Jetpack Activation:**
-4. For every new jetpack you equip, you must press F1 to activate the jetpack mod.
-This will unequip your current jetpack so you will have to equip the jetpack again and then press F1 again
+   - For every new jetpack you equip, you must press `F1` to activate the jetpack mod.
-5. Going to mention it one more time here.
-Disable automatic updates for Starfield on Steam
+   - This will unequip your current jetpack, so you will need to:
+     1. Equip the jetpack again.
+     2. Press `F1` again.

+6. **Disable Automatic Updates:**
+   - **Final reminder to disable automatic updates for *Starfield* on Steam**.
+It's on you if an update renders your modlist unplayable.

 #### Note: If you are for some reason trying to load the modlist into an existing save, then I will not offer further support to you beyond what's in this page [here](https://github.com/DeityVengy/Star-Wars-Genesis-Existing-Save-Install)